mklemmingen/ALEE/_dev/README_DEPLOYMENT.md

 ---

-**🎯 Your educational AI system is now a specialized, memory-efficient, parameter-expert architecture optimized for AMD GPU on Manjaro Linux.
+**Your educational AI system is now a specialized, memory-efficient, parameter-expert architecture optimized for AMD GPU on Manjaro Linux.
 Each question parameter has its own expert, creating unprecedented quality and consistency in educational content generation.**